seanzhangkx8/ConvoKit/doc/source/reddit-small.rst

 Additional note
 ---------------

-Refer to :doc:`tutorial` for a quick tutorial with Convokit with this corpus.
+Refer to :doc:`tutorial` for a quick tutorial with ConvoKit with this corpus.